Marimekko’s insider policy

 Supervision of insider policy

 The General Counsel of the company is responsible for insider administration.
-Marimekko’s employees may report actual or potential infringements of the insider policy or financial market regulation in accordance with the internal, anonymous procedure of Marimekko.
+The company’s employees and other stakeholders may report actual or potential infringements of the insider policy or financial market regulation through Marimekko’s whistleblowing procedure.